Pepdexpepdex

 Cagrilintide

-Long-acting amylin agonist.
-Different appetite-control pathway than the GLP-1 drugs.
-Often paired with Semaglutide as 'CagriSema' to break GLP-1 plateaus.
+An appetite-control shot for weight loss.
+A long-acting amylin agonist that works on a different pathway than the GLP-1 drugs, often paired with Semaglutide as 'CagriSema' to break GLP-1 plateaus.

 Fat Loss